Updated: April 14, 2023 - 6 min read

 Everyday, product managers all over the world open their laptops and prepare to take on the challenges of product development with their teams.
 There will be setbacks, there will be leaps ahead, and there will be moments of flowing innovation.
 In this hectic, yet intensely rewarding career, there are also many habits you can adopt that will help you in each hurdle, support each sprint and keep development moving forward.
 Here’s our list:

 Spend time with your team

-Get everyone out of the office once a week for lunch, take a brainstorming session outside of the office, get some exercise.
-This will also build relationships and give them greater confidence in you, the product and the entire team.
+Get everyone out of the office once a week for lunch, take a brainstorming session outside of the office, and get some exercise.
+This will also build relationships and give them greater confidence in you, the product, and the entire team.